connorrunyan1/CSC372/README.md

   // Go lets you list multiple possibilities separated by commas }
 ```
-Go does not have a separate while keyword.
-A for with a blank condition will loop eternally, so you'll have to include your own escape condition.
-Go also has goto statements and labels, for some reason.
-One interesting addition is the _defer_ statement.
-A statement with the modifier _defer_ on the front will evaluate any needed arguments immediately, but not actually execute until the function it is in finished executing first.
-The following function will output "first second" to console.
+Go does not have a separate `while` keyword.
+A `for` with a blank condition will loop eternally, so you'll have to include your own escape condition.
+Go also has `goto` statements and `labels`, for some reason.
+One interesting addition is the `defer` statement.
+A statement with the modifier `defer` on the front will evaluate any needed arguments immediately, but not actually execute until the function it is in finished executing first.
+The following function will output `first second` to console.
 ```Go
 func printStuff() {
   defer fmt.Print("second")